 Ruben Garcia

 In October 2022, he was elected as a fellow of the American Law Institute.
 Like other members of the ALI, Professor Garcia's nomination and election was based on his experience, potential to contribute to future ALI activities, achievement, and his professional standing among peers.
-Three years earlier, he was elected as a Fellow of the College of Labor and Employment Lawyers based on more than twenty years as a labor lawyer and academic in the field of Labor and Employment Law.
-He is currently writing a book on race and the minimum wage for the University of California Press.
+Three years earlier, he was elected as a Fellow of the College of Labor and Employment Lawyers (the CLEL) based on more than twenty years as a labor lawyer and academic in the field of Labor and Employment Law.
+He now serves on the Board of Governors of the CLEL, and as Chair of the Labor Law Group.
 A frequent contributor to media stories on issues of constitutional law, labor law and employment law, he has been interviewed by National Public Radio, the New York Times, and Marketplace, among other news outlets.

 Marginal Workers